-WHAT’S GOING AROUND: Doctors seeing strep throat, flu and COVID-19 cases
+WHAT’S GOING AROUND: Doctors seeing cases of upper respiratory infections, flu and COVID-19

 Here is a roundup of the illnesses doctors say are spreading around Mid-Missouri.